Vegvisir-IoT/vegvisir-android/README.md

 ### Applications Inside
 There are two applications can run on android devices with API level >= 28.
 The first application is *Annotative Map* that allows users put a noted marker on a shared map.
-This is useful for scenarios where, the infrastructure network is missing and GPS location is not trustable.
+This is useful for scenarios where, the infrastructure network is missing and GPS locations are not trustable.
 For instance, when first responders need to enter a building to save lives, then this can help.
 The other application is *Task List*, which lets users to create a shared task list between team members who have devices running Vegvisir on a peer-to-peer ad hoc network.